top of page

 To Find Your Plot

-A 12-week course for intermediate and advanced writers.
+A 12-week course for intermediate and advanced writers, next offered starting April 7, 2026.

 This workshop is right for you if...